ARE THE REAL NUMBERS

 |2)||we can decide whether it is less than or greater than any rational number we specify.|

-Now since length is continuous, it was thought that the values of x should reflect that by being a continuum of numbers.
-That is, to every point on the x-axis -- every distance from 0 -- there should correspond a number.
+In coördinate geometry, we measure length as the distance from 0 along the x-axis.
+And since length is continuous, it was thought that the values of x should reflect that by being a continuum of numbers.
+That is, to every distance from 0every point on the x-axisthere should correspond a real number.
+Since there is no limit to the smallness of the distance between two points, there should be no limit to the smallness of the difference beween two real numbers.

-Time, distance, motion are continuous.
+Thus it will not be possible to assign a number—to measure—the length of every line.
+Equivalently, it will not be possible to name the endpoint of every distance from 0.
+Time, distance, motion: they are continuous.
 Numbers are not.
 That is the tension between geometry and arithmetic, a tension realized by Pythagoras with his discovery of what we call the irrational, and he called "without a name" (alogos).
 That tension was brought to a head with the introduction of coördinate geometry, which has been the dominant methodology since the 17th century, and which of course we take for granted.
 Geometry is concerned with continuous objects, while the domain of arithmetic is numbers and their discrete names.
-A continuum of the numbers we need for measuring and that corresponds to an actual continuum -- time, distance, motion -- does not exist.
+A continuum of the numbers we need for measuring and that corresponds to an actual continuumtime, distance, motiondoes not exist.

 Whether it is even necessary is another question.